Cheese sauce: Industrial products

 Cheese sauces are also mass-produced in a powdered dry mix form.
 These are produced as an instant food and purveyed to consumers in sauce mix packets and jars.
 Dry mix packets are also provided in some dry macaroni and cheese products.

 Commercial frozen cheese sauce is used as an ingredient in prepared frozen meals and prepared frozen vegetables.
 In some instances, particularly when a sauce has a high-fat content, the product may require emulsification to keep the product uniform and prevent it from separating.
 Factors in frozen sauces such as their overall fat content and the size of particulates in them plays a role in how various frozen cheese sauces are formulated, cooked, treated and processed.

 Additionally, commercial cheese sauce formulations have been used as an ingredient in processed canned vegetables in the United States.

-Circa the later 2000s, the Campbell Soup Company began to modify its canned cheese sauce formulas based upon the company's perceived consumer preferences in various geographic regions in the United States.
+Circa the later 2000s, Campbell's began to modify its canned cheese sauce formulas based upon the company's perceived consumer preferences in various geographic regions in the United States.
 The company concluded that the sauce was not considered hot enough (pungent) for average consumers in the American Southwest and West while being too hot for consumers in the Eastern United States.
 At the time, to better serve its customer base, Campbell's began manufacturing a hotter product in their California and Texas plants compared to their other plants.

-In July 2018, Kraft Heinz issued a voluntary nationwide product recall in the United States of around 100,000 jars of cheese dip, due to a potential for the growth of Clostridium botulinum because of ingredient separation.
+In July 2018, Kraft Heinz issued a voluntary nationwide product recall in the United States of around 100,000 jars of cheese dip, due to a potential for the growth of clostridium botulinum because of ingredient separation.
 It was only distributed in the United States, and consumers were advised not to eat it, even if it lacked signs of spoilage.